alexmchale/onload_js-rails/README.markdown

     <%= onload_tag %>

-In your application.js headers, add the onload js below jquery.
+In your application.js headers, add the onload js below jquery but above your custom javascript files.

     //= require onload